dotnet/docs/styleguide/labels-projects.md

 # Labels and projects roadmap

 The .NET docs team makes extensive use of [GitHub labels](https://github.com/dotnet/docs/labels) to organize our work.
-By filtering on combinations of labels, we can quickly focus on sections of the [.NET docs website](https://docs.microsoft.com/dotnet) of interest.
+By filtering on combinations of labels, we can quickly focus on sections of interest on the [.NET docs website](https://docs.microsoft.com/dotnet).

 We also use [GitHub projects](https://github.com/dotnet/docs/projects) to organize sprints and other goal-oriented epics.